-Season tickets at the Van Wezel Performing Arts Hall allows members to choose to spend their evenings enjoying the stylings of music icons such as Barry Manilow to experiencing Tony Award-winning traveling versions of Broadway classics without leaving Sarasota.
+Season tickets at the Van Wezel Performing Arts Hall allow members to choose to spend their evenings enjoying the stylings of music icons such as Barry Manilow to experiencing Tony Award-winning traveling versions of Broadway classics without leaving Sarasota.

 Not only does the cultural treasure host incredible talent, the theater also places a lot of importance on community outreach programs.
 The architectural landmark was built in 1968 to bring visiting artists into the community for meaningful education programs while simultaneously providing a quality home for other local cultural organizations.